Bilateral international migration flow estimates for 200 countries

 The plot below shows the relationship between the bilateral flow estimates based on WPP2017 and WPP2019 from each period and estimation method.

-These difference results in revisions to the overall totals of migration flows.
+This difference results in revisions to the overall totals of migration flows.
 Below is an animation of the changes to Figure 2 in the paper

 Which countries are most affected?

 At first, I was a bit surprised by the scale of the changes.
-In some periods the revisions to net migration are greater than a million.
-I dug a little deeper into net migration in previous WPP revisions to find that similar revisions are not unusual.
+In some periods, the revisions to net migration are greater than a million.
+I dug deeper into net migration in previous WPP revisions to find that similar revisions are not unusual.
 Below are the revisions of absolute net migration between past WPP versions that exceed one million (back to WPP2000, the earliest WPP data I can get my hands on).

 Impact on validation exercise